 Once a BLA has been accepted for filing, the FDA sets a user fee goal date that informs the applicant of the specific date by which the FDA intends to complete its review.
 The FDA has agreed to certain performance goals to complete the review of BLAs.
 This is typically ten months from the date that the FDA accepts the BLA for filing for standard review BLAs.
 Applications classified as Priority Review are reviewed within six months of the date the FDA accepts the BLA for filing.
 A BLA can be classified for Priority Review when the FDA determines the biologic product has the potential to treat a serious or life-threatening condition and, if approved, would be a significant improvement in safety or effectiveness compared to available therapies.
-The review process can be extended by FDA requests for additional information or clarification.
-The FDA reviews BLAs to determine, among other things, whether the proposed product is safe and effective for its intended use, and whether the product is being manufactured in accordance with cGMP to assure and preserve the product's identity, strength, quality and purity.
+The review BLAs to determine, among other things, whether the proposed product is safe and effective for its intended use, and whether the product is being manufactured in accordance with cGMP to assure and preserve the product's identity, strength, quality and purity.
 The FDA may also refer applications for novel biologic products, or biologic products that present difficult questions of safety or efficacy, to be reviewed by an advisory committee-typically a panel that includes clinicians, statisticians and other experts-for review, evaluation, and a recommendation as to whether the BLA should be approved.
 The FDA is not bound by the recommendation of an advisory committee, but generally follows such recommendations.

 Before approving a BLA, the FDA typically will inspect the facilities at which the product is manufactured and will not approve the product unless the manufacturing facilities comply with cGMP.
-Additionally, the FDA will typically inspect one or more clinical trial sites for compliance with GCP and integrity of the data supporting safety and efficacy.
+Additionally, the FDA will typically inspect the sponsor and one or more clinical trial sites for compliance with GCP and integrity of the data supporting safety and efficacy.

-During the approval process, the FDA also will determine whether a REMS is necessary to assure the safe use of the product.
+The FDA will provide a preliminary determination as to whether a REMS is necessary to assure the safe use of the product prior to the BLA, but a final decision will be made during the approval process.
 If the FDA concludes a REMS is needed, the sponsor of the application must submit a proposed REMS, and the FDA will not approve the application without an approved REMS, if required.
 A REMS can include medication guides, communication plans for healthcare professionals, and elements to assure a product's safe use ("ETASU").
 An ETASU can include, but is not limited to, special training or certification for prescribing or dispensing the product, dispensing the product only under certain circumstances, special monitoring, and the use of patient-specific registries.
 A REMS can substantially increase the costs of obtaining approval.
 The FDA could also require a special warning, known as a boxed warning, to be included in the product labeling in order to highlight a particular safety risk.
 The FDA may delay approval of a BLA if applicable regulatory criteria are not satisfied and/or the FDA requires additional testing or information.
 The FDA may require substantial post-marketing testing and surveillance to monitor safety or efficacy of a product.